-Coronado is believed to have visited Kansas wilderness in the 1540s during his hunt for the fabled "Seven Cities of Gold", also known as the "Seven Cities of Cibola".
+Coronado is believed to have visited what is now the Kansas wilderness in the 1540s during his hunt for the fabled "Seven Cities of Gold," also known as the "Seven Cities of Cibola."
 Possibly rooted in Portuguese myth, the stories of these ancient sites of native wealth drove adventurers throughout the new world on fruitless quests for a generation.

-Today the site in Kansas where Coronado may have ended his ill-fated expedition, and returned to Mexico, disappointed.
+Today the site in Kansas is where Coronado may have ended his ill-fated expedition and returned to Mexico, disappointed.

 Looking like the remains of an old fortification, the little stone castle atop the hill at Coronado Heights Park was built under a Works Progress Administration (WPA) project in the 1930s, marking the spot where Coronado is said to have gazed over the flatlands.